znsio/perfiz-demo/README.md

   * UserName - admin
   * Password - admin
 * Navigate to "Perfiz Performance Metric Monitor" Dashboard
-* You are all set to run Performance tests on the perfiz-demo app
+* You are all set to run Performance tests on the perfiz-demo app.
+Below command runs a quick 45 second load test.
 ```shell script
 ./perfiz.sh <path to perfiz-demo repo>/karate-features <path to perfiz-demo repo>/perfiz.yml
 ```